 - Permission: Let your users give you permission to call them up, send them emails, to get your information from facebook, to contact your friends, etc..
 Getting permission to build a long term relationship can sometimes be more worth than a simple monetary exchange.

 - Lead: You could also let users give their permission for an advertiser or other third party to contact them.

-- Time: Let your users take a questionaire – do you want to know about the profile of your users and their behavior – or could an advertiser or other third party be interested in knowing about your users?
+- Time: Let your users take a questionnaire – do you want to know about the profile of your users and their behavior – or could an advertiser or other third party be interested in knowing about your users?
 You could also let your users watch a video commercial from an advertiser or otherwise grow from their valuable time.

-Paywalls is used as an alternative income source for online media websites, where banner advertising has been the tradition.
+Paywalls are used as an alternative income source for online media websites, where banner advertising has been the tradition.
 As users move their habits from print to online, media companies find it harder to base their business on advertising revenue only.
 Paywalls has been widely introduced to make up for the lost revenue.

 More examples of the Paywall pattern See all 19 example screenshots